What are federal investigations?

 How are federal investigations conducted?

-Federal law enforcement agents use a number of investigative techniques during the course of a federal investigation, including:
+Federal law enforcement agents use a number of investigative techniques, including:

 - wiretapping the suspect’s phone